aberke/check-list/README.md

 - handle errors with UI feedback in your controllers errorCallback functions

-- all things marked with TODO in test.py etc

 - handle default room data

 - handle default list data via google spreadsheets

-- test coverage for all api endpoints relating to task

-- test coverage for cleaner.update_password and cleaner.password_valid

 - add use my current location